concordemod/concorde/readme.md

 # FAQ

-## How do I install modules to use with Concorde?
+## How do I install plugins to use with Concorde?
 To manually install plugins, place Concorde plugins in the `.concorde/plugins` folder in your home folder.
 A plugin manager is in the works.

 ## What Discord versions does Concorde work on?